Call (210) 223-8624 for tickets!

 Marisa received her Bachelors Degree in Viola Performance from the University of California, Los Angeles and her Masters in Viola Performance at Indiana University.
 Her principal teachers have included Atar Arad, Paul Coletti and Ralph Fielding.
 In her free time, Marisa enjoys taking walks with her husband Ignacio and their dogs, Maggie and Emma, shopping for shoes and cooking up a storm.

-She was first place winner of the American Viola Society 2014–15 Orchestral Excerpts Competition, has received a Farwell Trust award from the Musicians Club of Women (Chicago), and was a finalist in the NFAA/YoungArts program.
+Amy was first place winner of the American Viola Society 2014–15 Orchestral Excerpts Competition, has received a Farwell Trust award from the Musicians Club of Women (Chicago), and was a finalist in the NFAA/YoungArts program.

 Amy is also an accomplished recorder player.
 She was featured as recorder soloist with flutist Mary Stolper in Telemann’s Concerto for Recorder and Flute with Chicago’s Music of the Baroque under the direction of Maestro Nicholas Kraemer.
 In 2011, Amy presented the United States premiere of Sir Malcolm Arnold’s Recorder Concerto with the I’Solisti Chamber Orchestra.
-Recently, Amy served as recorder player with the New World Symphony in performances of Water Music by Telemann and Handel.
+Amy has also served as recorder player with the New World Symphony in performances of Water Music by Telemann and Handel.

 Daniel Wang is a Taiwanese American violist.
 He joined the San Antonio Symphony in January 2016 and is also a substitute violist with the Chicago Symphony Orchestra.

 Daniel has degrees from Indiana University and Rice University, where he studied with Alan de Veritch and James Dunham.
 While he was a music student, he had opportunities to perform in many places around the world as a participant of the Pacific Music Festival, Schleswig-Holstein Musik Festival, and Sarasota Music Festival.
 His other mentors are Jay Liu and Jonathan Vinocour of San Francisco Symphony, and Joan DerHovsepian of Houston Symphony.
-Daniel considers his career to be a miracle and feels privileged to make music on his viola.

 Kayleigh Miller, a recent addition to the San Antonio Symphony, enjoys a varied career of teaching, performing, and yoga instruction.
 She previously played in the National Arts Centre Orchestra as an apprentice under Pinchas Zukerman, and toured to China with the ensemble.